Jabelpeeps/Sentries/README.md

 * make better use of the second (off)hand.
 * (maybe) have sentries work together better (in teams)
 * improve functioning of mounted sentries (i.e. better integration between the two npc's)
-* add integration with a wider range of plugins
 * add more features...

 (pls post any suggestions as issues and/or PR's)